 First of all, stand with your spine against the wall, feet no wider than your pelvis.
 Then inhale.
 As you exhale, tilt your pelvis away from the wall.
 As you tilt, tighten up the pelvic floor, too.
 Then inhale and return to the start point.
 Repeat as many times as you feel comfortable with.

-And what else can I do to keep my stomach muscles strong through pregnancy?
+What else can I do to keep my stomach muscles strong through pregnancy?

 Brand says the following are crucial to keeping your tummy muscles fit and strong, giving you the best chance of getting your belly back in good shape after you’ve had your baby: